 Periodically, the federal Centers for Disease Control and Prevention (CDC) release statistics on the total number of Americans who die each year from short- and long-term alcohol-related causes.
 The most recent CDC figures point to a death toll of roughly 88,000.
 Short-term health problems kill more people than long-term health problems.
-In addition, men die from alcohol-related issues more than twice as often as women.
+Also, men die from alcohol-related issues more than twice as often as women.

 Economic Effects of Alcohol

-The social effects of alcoholism and alcohol abuse also put a major strain on the American economy.
-In fact, for every serving of beer, wine or liquor consumed throughout the country, the estimated cost to society as a whole is slightly over $2.00.
+The social effects of alcoholism and alcohol abuse also put a significant strain on the American economy.
+In fact, for every serving of beer, wine, or liquor consumed throughout the country, the estimated cost to society as a whole is slightly over $2.00.
 More than two-thirds of this economic damage comes from a practice called binge drinking.
 Binge drinkers reach a legally intoxicated state no more than two hours after beginning a session of alcohol consumption.
 Roughly 17 percent of U.S. adults binge at least once in a given month.

 The CDC breaks the economic costs of excessive drinking down into four main categories:

 The agency’s latest available figures indicate that the healthcare-related toll of alcohol use is approximately $28 billion a year.
 Lost workplace productivity accounts for the most significant loss at $179 billion a year.
 Motor vehicle accidents cost the country about $13 billion annually, while crime and the needs of the criminal justice system produce a burden of about $25 billion.
 These figures point to a total impact on society of roughly $249 billion a year.